-I was an editorial board member and contributor of de genere: journal of literary, postcolonial and gender studies, a have been a guest contributor at IAM – Intense Art Magazine, until it ceased activities in July 2018.
+I was an editorial board member and contributor of de genere: journal of literary, postcolonial and gender studies, a have been a guest contributor of IAM – Intense Art Magazine, until it ceased activities in July 2018.

 I regularly give invited lectures on African fashion at cultural institutions and Italian and international universities.

-In connection with this research project I have worked closely and published several essays on Blacks to the Future , African Digital Art Network and Radio Africa Magazine.
+In connection with this research project, I have worked closely and published several essays on Blacks to the Future , African Digital Art Network and Radio Africa Magazine.
 I have also presented my research at the international conference Resignifications: The Black Mediterranean.